Isle of Wight Family Walking Adventure

 Our address is: Freshwater Bay House, Freshwater Bay, Isle of Wight PO40 9RB

 By ferry & transfer - great value!

-We offer a reduced price ferry and transfer ticket - just £20 return for adults and £10 for children.
+We offer a reduced price ferry and transfer ticket - just £22 return for adults and £12 for children.
 This includes a foot passenger ticket for the Lymington to Yarmouth ferry, plus a connecting transfer to Freshwater Bay.

 Our transfers operate every Saturday and Wednesday (Friday and Monday in the low season).
-These connect with the 1500, 1600 and 1700 ferries from Lymington.
+These connect with the 1500 or 1600 ferries from Lymington.
 On departure day the transfer will get you back to Yarmouth in time to catch the 0845 or 1005 ferries to the mainland.

-Book your tickets by calling our Reservations team on 0345 470 7558.
+Book your tickets at least 7 days in advance by calling our Reservations team on 0345 470 7558.

 The nearest train station is Lymington Pier on the mainland.
 This is immediately adjacent to the ferry terminal.
 For train times and general rail enquiries visit www.nationalrail.co.uk or call 03457 484950 (from outside the UK call +44 20 7278 5240).